Control Barrier Function Based Design of Gradient Flows for Constrained Nonlinear Programming: Constrained Nonlinear Programming via Safe Gradient Flow

 \section{Constrained Nonlinear Programming via Safe Gradient Flow}

 In this section we introduce our solution to Problem~\ref{prob:main} in the form of a dynamical system called the \emph{safe gradient flow}.
-We present two interpretations of this system: the first is from the perspective of safety critical control, where we augment the standard gradient flow with an input and design a feedback controller using the procedure outlined in Section \ref{sec:control-barrier}.
-The second is as an approximation of the projected gradient flow.
-Interestingly, we show that both interpretations are equivalent.
+We present two interpretations of this system: first from the perspective of safety critical control, where we augment the standard gradient flow with an input and design a feedback controller using the procedure outlined in Section \ref{sec:control-barrier}, and second as an approximation of the projected gradient flow.
+Interestingly, both interpretations are equivalent.